grpc/grpc.io/content/en/docs/guides/metadata.md

 and must not start with the prefix `grpc-`, which is reserved for gRPC itself.

 gRPC metadata can be sent and received by both the client and the server.
-Headers are sent from the client to the server on the initial request and from the server to the client on the initial response of an RPC call.
-Similarly, each will send trailers when closing the RPC call (from the client it is half close).
+Headers are sent from the client to the server before the initial request and from the server to the client before the initial response of an RPC call.
+Trailers are sent by the server when it closes an RPC.

 gRPC metadata is useful for a variety of purposes, such as: